 BBookX is a new technology that uses a human-assisted computing approach to enable creation of open source textbooks.
 BBookX uses intelligent algorithms to explore Open Educational Resource (OER) repositories and return relevant resources that can be combined, remixed, and re-used to support specific learning goals.
 As instructors and students add materials to their book, BBookX learns and further refines the recommended material.

-To request an account for BBookx, please visit: https://bbookexp.psu.edu/request-account
+To create an account and start using BBookX, please visit: https://bbookexp.psu.edu/

 Textbooks can run hundreds of dollars and be a significant percentage of a student’s expenses.
 BBookX can help lessen that financial burden.
 When teachers can create their own textbooks so quickly and easily, they can offer the finished books to students at little to no cost, making education a little more affordable.